CryptoDevelopmentServices/AdventureCoin/INSTALL.md

-Building Veco
+Building Adventurecoin
 =============

-See doc/build-*.md for instructions on building the various elements of the Veco Core reference implementation of Veco.
+See doc/build-*.md for instructions on building the various elements of the Adventurecoin Core reference implementation of Adventurecoin.